• Skip to primary navigation

 Notes

 Store any leftover cake on your kitchen counter.
 Plastic cake holders work best by not only keeping the cake fresh and moist but also keeping the frosting from getting destroyed if the cake were only covered with plastic wrap or foil.
-The plastic lid is tall enough to not touch the frosting.
+The plastic lid should be tall enough to not touch the frosting.

 Tried this Recipe?
 Tag me Today!Mention @mykitchenserenity or tag #mykitchenserenity on Instagram!!